Student publication

-2006 cartoon controversies

-Gair rhydd, the student paper at Cardiff University, courted controversy when, on February 4, 2006, it reproduced the cartoons, originally printed in Jyllands-Posten, depicting Muhammad.
-The issue was withdrawn from publication within a day of being released, the editor and two other student journalists were suspended, and a public apology was published in the next issue.

-In the same month, two editors of the Daily Illini, the independent student newspaper of the University of Illinois at Urbana–Champaign, were suspended after deciding to publish six of the twelve cartoons.

-However, student publications took a lead role in reprinting the Muhammad cartoons, often accompanying them with explanatory editorials.
-No fewer than 16 student newspapers and magazines in the United States, and a handful in other countries, ran one or more of the caricatures.
+Many high schools and colleges offer online editions of their publications in addition to printed copies.
+Online content is typically more accessible to the student body, and production of the content is easier and cheaper.

-Student press in Australia
+Australia

-University student newspapers in the Australia are usually independent of university administration yet are connected with or run by the student representative organisation operating at the campus.
+University student newspapers in Australia are usually independent of university administration yet are connected with or run by the student representative organisation operating at the campus.
 Editors tend to be elected by the student body on a separate ticket to other student representatives and are paid an honorarium, although some student organisations have been known to employ unelected staff to coordinate the production of the newspaper (an example of this is the national Student View newspaper).

-Controversy surrounding Australian student press
+Controversy

 Australian student newspapers have courted controversy since their inception.
 One of the more notorious of these controversies involved the publication of an article which allegedly incited readers to shoplift.
 The July edition of the magazine was banned by the Office of Film and Literature Classification following a campaign by conservative talkback radio hosts and other media to have the material banned.
 The four editors of the July 1995 edition of La Trobe University student magazine Rabelais were subsequently charged with publishing, distributing and depositing an objectionable publication.
 An objectional publication was defined in this case, as one that incites criminal activity.
 The editors lodged an appeal, which led to a protracted four-year court case.
-The appeal was eventually defeated by the full bench of the Federal Court, who refused the editors application to appeal to the High Court of Australia.
+The appeal was eventually defeated by the full bench of the Federal Court, who refused the editors' application to appeal to the High Court of Australia.
 The charges were eventually dropped in March 1999.